 The Dwell Disaster Relief Fund enables the church to respond to natural or human-caused disasters in a coordinated and generous way.
 This allows us to demonstrate, tangibly, the love of Christ for those in need.

 - The extent of relief available.
 The U. S. and the developed world have enormous resources to meet emergency needs.
 Therefore, it is rare to see the kind of widespread famine, homelessness, and disease that too often accompanies disasters in the developing world.
-While we can and should respond to disasters here at home by a combination of financial generosity and sending teams to help, the priority for larger financial targets will be to the developing world.
+While it is appropriate to respond to disasters here at home by a combination of financial generosity and sending teams to help, we will prioritize people suffering from disasters in the developing world.

 People at Dwell often give more than the goals we have set for giving to a particular disaster.
-Therefore, we will keep any donations beyond the target amount in the Disaster Relief Fund as seed money for future crises.
+Therefore, we will keep donations beyond the target amount in the Disaster Relief Fund as seed money for future crises.

-If you would like to donate to the Disaster Relief Fund, visit our giving page.
+To donate to the Disaster Relief Fund, visit our giving page.